 The trustees and management team regularly review the Trust's policy for investing funds.
-There are no plans for any substantial capital expenditure in the continuing difficult financial climate.
-The policy of keeping funds not required for day to day purposes in short term deposit accounts ranging from three to twelve months has, therefore, been continued.
-Rates of interest and the terms available on a variety of accounts with various financial organisations are regularly considered to ensure that the even poorer investment returns currently available along with security of capital are maximised.
+There are no immediate plans for any substantial capital expenditure in the current climate of uncertainty particularly with regard to learning disability services.
+The policy of keeping funds, not required for day to day purposes, in short term deposit accounts ranging from three months to two years is considered to be appropriate.
+Rates of interest and the terms available on a variety of accounts with various financial organisations are regularly considered to ensure that the poor investment returns currently available, along with security of capital, are maximised.